-In recent years scientists at Norwegian Geographical Survey (NGU) have made and digitalised scores of maps that show everything from geohazards such as slide areas, to weak, weathered rock structures that can be hidden beneath layers of stronger stone.
+In recent years scientists at Geological Survey of Norway (NGU) have made and digitalised scores of maps that show everything from geohazards such as slide areas, to weak, weathered rock structures that can be hidden beneath layers of stronger stone.

 A new digital map of sites where engineers have to be extra careful with tunnel construction can prevent economic and environmental nightmares, such as Oslo experienced in 1997 when leaks began to develop in “Romeriksporten,” a 13.8 km long railroad tunnel that had been built to serve the then-newly constructed Gardermoen airport.
 Mapping of the country’s geological and geographical features can even yield information about ways in which the first Norwegians hunted reindeer at the end of the Ice Age.

-“This can save society billions,” says Jan Steinar Rønning, who has worked with Guri Ganerød to prepare a map of eastern Norway that can help warn planners away from unsafe areas for tunnels.
+“This can save society billions,” says Jan Steinar Rønning.
+The map of eastern Norway can help warn planners away from unsafe areas for tunnels.

 Tunnels are best built in solid rock, not bedrock that is crumbly or shot full of fractures.